ScialdoneLab/CIARA/README.md

 2. **Identification of rare population**: A standard cluster analysis (with the function **cluster_analysis_integrate_rare**) is performed on all the dataset using as features the highly localized genes provided by the function **CIARA**
 3. **Merging of step 1 and 2**: Any cluster identified at step 2 of size  smaller than **max_number** constitutes an independent cluster.
 4. **Identification of markers for small clusters**: It is possible to check if the rare cell types are well defined according to their markers with the function **white_black_markers**.
 See ?**white_black_markers** for more information.
-5. **Identification of cell sub-types**: For each of the cluster identified at step 3, a Fisher test is performed to see if there is a statistically significant enrichment between the HVGs in the cluster and the higly localized genes (function **test_hvg**).
+5. **Identification of cell sub-types**: For each of the cluster identified at step 3, a Fisher test is performed to see if there is a statistically significant enrichment between the HVGs in the cluster and the highly localized genes (function **test_hvg**).
 For all the clusters where there is an enrichment, a sub cluster analysis starting from the original cluster is performed using as features  HVGs (function **cluster_analysis_sub**)

 An example is the following:
 ```